As an Amazon Associate I earn from qualifying purchases.

 So in response to all of these issues, and the current craze of drinking protein shakes and even replacing one or more meals per day with a shake, I decided I’d better weigh in on whether a fat person should be drinking protein shakes or not.

-In short, no, fat people should not be drinking protein shakes.
-This is not to say that protein shakes are inherently bad, but protein shakes miss the mark for most people for the following four reasons:
+However, you should be relying on protein shakes for a large portion of your calories.
+This is not to say that protein shakes are inherently bad, but protein shakes miss the mark for most people for the following five reasons:

 - They are a highly processed non-whole-food